John Galbraith (Pennsylvania politician)

-John Galbraith (August 2, 1794 – June 15, 1860) was a three term Jacksonian and Democratic member of the U.S. House of Representatives from Pennsylvania.
+John Galbraith (August 2, 1794 – June 15, 1860) was a three term Jacksonian and Democratic member of the U.S. House of Representatives from Pennsylvania, serving from 1833 to 1837, and again from 1839 to 1841.

 Early life and career

 John Galbraith was born in Huntingdon, Pennsylvania.
 He moved with his parents in 1796 to Allegheny Township, in Huntingdon County, and subsequently, in 1802, to Centre Township, in Butler County.
 He attended the common schools and served an apprenticeship at the printer's trade.

 He taught school, studied law, was admitted to the bar in 1817 and commenced practice in Butler, Pennsylvania.
 He moved to Franklin, Pennsylvania, in 1822 and continued the practice of his profession.

 Political career

 He was a member of the Pennsylvania House of Representatives from 1829 to 1832.

 Galbraith was elected as a Jacksonian to the Twenty-third and Twenty-fourth Congresses.
 He was an unsuccessful candidate for renomination in 1836.

 He moved to Erie, Pennsylvania, in 1837, and resumed the practice of law.
 He was again elected as a Democrat to the Twenty-sixth Congress.
 He was not a candidate for renomination in 1840.